xaylax/xaylax/past.md

  - A cool thing I did this week: ✨

     - survived my exams and finished my 2A school term 🥳!

+## Week xxiv
+- Quote of the week: 💡

+   >“What lies behind you and what lies in front of you pales in comparison to what lies inside you.”

+   ~ Ralph Waldo Emerson

+- What I'm bopping to this week: 🎵

+   [**Photo ID (with Dominic Fike)**](https://open.spotify.com/track/7KLSUiscCgi3p3OQp43AiY?si=86f635acf5704b74) by Remi Wolf ft.
+Dominic Fike

+ - A cool thing I did this week: ✨

+    - Started a Data Analytics course!